xItsSunny/QuickCapes/README.md

 ## To do:
 - Animated Capes (DONE, Beta OUT)
 - Ability to add own capes (DONE, Beta soon)
-- Making other users being able to see the cape, so it isn't only Client-side anymore (Done, no plannes for Beta yet)
+- Making other users being able to see the cape, so it isn't only Client-side anymore (Done, no plans for Beta yet)

 ##
 This mod is mainly a result of the hard work of Aycy, so this was only possible thanks to him.
 Sadly he quit the developement of his mods a while ago, so I wasn't able to ask him directly for permission.
 So if someone who isnt fine with the existance of this mod sees that, please contact my on discord under the username ".xitssunny"!